 - 2. DECONCENTRATION AND OTHER POLICIES THAT GOVERN ELIGIBILITY, SELECTION, AND ADMISSIONS A statement of the AHA's policies that govern resident or tenant eligibility, selection and admission including admission preferences in the Housing Choice Voucher program are found in the Administrative Plan.
 (24 CFR 903.7(b) - a.
 Eligibility requirements are found in Chapter 2 "Eligibility for Admission" of the Administrative Plan of the AHA. - b.
-Selection criteria are found in Chapter 3 "Applying for Admission" and Chapter 4 "Establishing Preferences and Maintaining the Waiting List" and subsidy standards are found in Chapter 5 in the Administrative Plan of the AHA. - c.
-Deconcentration is found in Chapter 1 "Statement of Objectives and Policies" and Chapter 8 "Voucher Issuance and Briefings", the Fair Housing Policy Chapter 1 in the Administrative Plan of the AHA. - d.
+Selection criteria are found in Chapter 3 "Applying for Admission" and Chapter 4 "Establishing Preferences and Maintaining the Waiting List" and subsidy standards are found in Chapter 5 "Subsidy Standards" in the Administrative Plan of the AHA. - c.
+Deconcentration is found in Chapter 1 "Statement of Objectives and Policies" and Chapter 8 "Voucher Issuance and Briefings", and the Fair Housing Policy in Chapter 1 in the Administrative Plan of the AHA. - d.
 Waiting list procedures are found in Chapter 4 "Establishing Preferences and Maintaining the Waiting List" in the Administrative Plan of the AHA. - e.
-The Administrative Plan is posted on the AHA website at http://www.arlington-tx.gov/cdp-housing/wp-content/uploads/sites/30/2018/04/AHA-Admin-Plan-04-2018.pdf and is available for review at the AHA office. - 3.
-FINANCIAL RESOURCES A statement of financial resources, including a listing by general categories, of the PHA's anticipated resources, such as PHA HCV funding and other anticipated Federal resources available to the PHA, as well as tenant rents and other income available to support tenant-based assistance.
-The statement also should include the non-Federal sources of funds supporting each Federal program, and state the planned use for the resources.
-(24 CFR 903.7(c)
+The Administrative Plan can be found on the AHA website by clicking the link below, and is available for review at the AHA office.